 Through its partnerships with payment providers Stripe, Verifone and more, Klarna also offers merchants integrations with their existing point of sale.

 Vibe is Klarna’s no-fee loyalty program that rewards consumers who make regular payments through Klarna.
 Since its launch in June 2020, Vibe has gained 1 million customers across the US and Australia, where it is available.

 In 2017, Klarna acquired a banking license in its home country Sweden, where it operates Klarna Bank AB.
 Its products include a current account, debit card, time deposit account and savings account.

 In February 2021, Klarna launched a limited number of consumer bank accounts in Germany.
-Each bank account comes with a Visa debit card that also can be connected to Google Pay and Apple Pay.
+Each bank account comes with a Visa debit card customers can use with their Google Pay and Apple Pay services.
 The service is called Klarna Banking, and it offers a bundle of shopping and banking in one app.

 Open banking solutions